-For this reason, ideally, you should look to buy skin care products that are alkaline based, with a pH score higher than seven.
+For this reason, ideally, you should look to buy skincare products that are alkaline based, with a pH score higher than seven.
 Many cosmetic products have a pH score of around 5.5 and this indicates they are acidic.
 Alkaline products will help to keep skin cells in their natural pH range and protect the skin's natural barrier.

 This skin cleanse can then be supplemented with a day cream, which can be applied throughout the day, as needed, in order to keep skin hydrated.
-Then, a high-quality night cream will lock in moisture through the night and provide anti ageing benefits, by reducing the appearance of fine lines and wrinkles.
+Then, a high-quality night cream will lock in moisture through the night and provide anti-aging benefits, by reducing the appearance of fine lines and wrinkles.